The Hole is a naturally formed limestone sinkhole located in the Long Bay Hills area of Providenciales.

 This feature has a diameter of roughly 50 feet (15 m), and a depth of about 60 feet (18 m) to the brackish water below.
 The depth continues below the water surface for around 25 feet (8 m) under the northern side of the hole.
 It’s highly likely that the depth at one point in history was much greater than it is today.

 The Hole is semi-tidal, which suggests a partial connection to the ocean or nearby marine ponds of Juba Sound.

 The Hole is simply a fascinating geological site.
 Much of the wall face on the edges of the feature exhibit overprinting by erosion factors and is decaying, yet a tunnel and cave features can still be seen on the southern side.

-Like nearly all the sink holes, blue holes and caves found in the Turks and Caicos, The hole was created by what is called the Karst process: the slow action of slightly acidic rain water dissolving the soft limestone as it drained to the water table.
-Many such sink holes are found throughout the country, but no other above water example comes close to the size and depth of The Hole.
+Like nearly all the sinkholes, blue holes and caves found in the Turks and Caicos, The Hole was created by what is called the Karst Process: the slow action of slightly acidic rainwater dissolving the soft limestone, which in turn produced carbonic acid which further fed into the process.

 Most of the side walls are composed of soft crumbling limestone, so attempts at climbing the walls could be quite dangerous.

 The Hole is located in the Long Bay Hills area of Providenciales.
-Take Long Bay Highway off of Leeward Highway.
-After nearly one mile, turn right onto Seasage Drive.
-The Hole is found half a mile down this road on the left.
-A small sign attached to a telephone pole indicates the spot.
+Take Long Bay Highway off of Leeward Highway into the Long Bay Hills residential region.
+After 0.9 miles (1.4 km), turn right onto Sea Sage Hill Road.